autognc/ravenML/plugins/README.md

 ```

 ### install.sh
-An `install.sh` script should be written to handle all install logic and ensure
+An `install.sh` script should be written to handle all install logic (including updating pip-compile created requirements files) and ensure
 external dependenices (such as NVIDIA Drivers or additional packages) are met on install.
 When uninstalling, this script
 should **only** handle the uninstall logic for the package itself, not its dependenices.
 The reason for the difference in
 behavior between install and uninstall is simple: Because many